openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 > </td></tr></table>
 >
 > With this applet you can start WebYaST in your browser too.
 After accepting the GPG-key
-        please login with your root account.
+        please login with your â€œrootâ€ account.
 >
-> And that™s WebYaST:
+> And thatâ€™s WebYaST:
 >
 > <table cellpadding="0" cellspacing="0" border="0" width="25%" summary="manufactured viewport for HTML img" ><tr >
 > <td >![](http://lizards.opensuse.org/wp-content/uploads/2010/12/webyast.png)
 > </td></tr></table>
 >
-> That™s all.
+> Thatâ€™s all.
 >
 > (Yes, I know that sentence is written almost in every post here.
 Even in posts where
         problems just starting after the sentence has been read. :-) )But I think that should be really all.
 If not, please use bugzilla and blame us !
 Have fun !
 >
-> (Yes, I know that™s the second sentence which should be in every blog :-) )
+> (Yes, I know thatâ€™s the second sentence which should be in every blog :-) )
 >
 > </blockquote>